dariosalvi78/Malisa-Dataset/README.md

 #### Bangle :
 - bangle_accel : we find acceleration in g (accGGx, accGGy, accGGz).
-- bangle_compass : we find rotation (magnRawx, magnRawy, magnRawz).
+- bangle_compass : we find magnetic field (magnRawx, magnRawy, magnRawz).
 - bangle_hr : we find heart-rate (hr) and the confidence interval (conf).
 - bangle_steps : we find the cadence (steps)